This is a 1971 pic of the sign for the Florence Community Center located at N. 30th and Clay Streets. Pic courtesy of the Durham Museum.

 A History of 1324 North 24th Street

 In the course of a century, a lot of things can change in a neighborhood.
 The Near North Side of Omaha has had a lot of changes, with some buildings transitioning from vital to demolished with reckless abandon.
-This is a history of the building once located at 1324 North 24th Street.
-The neighborhoods between […]
+This is … Continue reading A History of 1324 North 24th Street

 A History of the Jewell Building and Dreamland Ballroom